ZenSlashBS/Image-Hosted-Telegram-Bot/README.md

-Image Hoster Bot
+Image Hoster Bot 📸

-A Telegram bot to upload images to Freeimage.host and get shareable links instantly.
-Supports JPG, PNG, BMP, GIF, WEBP (up to 64MB), including animated GIFs, with a backup channel for tracking uploads.
+A sleek Telegram bot that uploads images to Freeimage.host and delivers shareable links in a snap!
+Supports JPG, PNG, BMP, GIF, and WEBP (up to 64MB), including animated GIFs, with a backup channel to track uploads.
 ✨ Features

-Upload images and get direct links in seconds
+⚡ Upload images and get direct links instantly
-Supports multiple formats and animated GIFs
-Logs uploads to a backup channel
+🖼️ Supports JPG, PNG, BMP, GIF, WEBP, and animated GIFs 📜 Logs uploads to a backup channel for tracking
-Inline buttons for easy navigation
+🔘 Inline buttons for seamless navigation

 🚀 Usage

 Start @ImageHosterBot with /start
 Send an image
-Get a shareable link with inline buttons
+Receive a shareable link with inline buttons

 🛠️ Setup